aravindvnair99/Motorola-Moto-E-condor-unbrick/README.md

 Check here first: https://forum.xda-developers.com/moto-e/general/unbrick-hard-bricked-moto-e-t3599214

+Prerequsite:

+1. You need to install Riff BOX driver for Blank Flash to work.
+Extract Riff BOX drivers in a folder (you will find both 32bit and 64bit versions).
+Open dseo13b.exe and choose "Sign a System File", follow the program instructions and there you go, the program will ask you to reboot.
+While you reboot press F8 many times until you get a menu, choose "Disable Driver Signature Enforcement" and Windows will boot automatically after that.
+To enable, simply restart your system.

 Method 1 (QFIL):

 1. Install latest QPST tools (I used version 2.7 build 437) and open QFIL (I used version 2.0.0.4).